![]() |

 Edward III

-The charismatic Edward III, one of the most dominant personalities of his age, was born at Windsor Castle on 13th of November, 1312 and created Earl of Chester at four days old.
+The charismatic Edward III, one of the most dominant personalities of his age, was the son of Edward II and Isabella of France.
+He was born at Windsor Castle on 13th of November, 1312 and created Earl of Chester at four days old.

-Edward was aged fourteen at his ill fated father's abdication, he had accompanied his mother to France where she and her lover, Roger Mortimer, Earl of March, planned his father's overthrow.
-Edward II was later murdered in a bestial fashion at Berkeley Castle.
-Although nominally King, he was in reality the puppet of Mortimer and his mother, who ruled England through him.
+Edward was aged fourteen at his ill-fated father's abdication, he had accompanied his mother to France where she and her lover, Roger Mortimer, Earl of March, planned his father's overthrow.
+Edward II was later probably murdered at Berkeley Castle, however, there are conflicting theories, all of which lack concrete proof as to how the ex-king met with his untimely end.
+Although nominally King, the young Edward III was in reality the puppet of Mortimer and his mother, who ruled England through him.
+Edward IIIEdward III

 Personal Rule